-We are Listen to the Earth - a hub for music, activism, and opportunities for youth to explore the wild outdoors.
+We are Listen to the Earth, a hub for music and activism.

-Listen to Earth is 501c3 all volunteer effort promoting songs with an environmental message, honoring musicians who inspire environmental awareness, and providing opportunities to get kids outdoors.
+Listen to Earth is an all volunteer effort promoting songs with an environmental message, honoring musicians who inspire environmental awareness, and providing opportunities to get kids outdoors.

-We were founded as MUSE (Musicians United to Sustain the Environment) in 1997 by musicians and environmental advocates Walkin’ Jim Stoltz and Craig Wagner.
+Founded as MUSE (Musicians United to Sustain the Environment) in 1997 by musicians and environmental advocates Walkin’ Jim Stoltz and Craig Wagner.
 MUSE produced three environmental compilations that raised funds to support the efforts of more than 20 environmental grassroots organizations across North America.
 This music is still available, and your purchase of these albums will further support the mission of Listen to Earth.
+Click here

-In 2018, MUSE refocused its mission and joined with Wild Wind Records and Web of Life Audio – to shine a light on a diversity of musicians singing out for the diversity of life, expand the Kid for the Wild scholarship program, and ensure the legacy of Walkin' Jim’s music and other recording artists with vision.
+In 2018, MUSE refocused its mission and collaborated with Wild Wind Foundation and Web of Life Audio, to shine a light on a diversity of musicians singing out for the diversity of life, expand the Kid for the Wild scholarship program, and ensure the legacy of Walkin' Jim’s music and other recording artists with a vision to keep wild places protected.

 - Provide learning opportunities, including Kid for the Wild Scholarships for children and youth.